Seattle, Washington, man sentenced to 5 years in prison for drug trafficking on 3rd and Pike while armed with a handgun

 Two men who were significantly involved in a violent drug trafficking organization distributing meth, heroin and cocaine in the Seattle area were sentenced today in U.S. District Court in Seattle, announced U.S. Attorney Annette L. Hayes.
 SON T. NGUYEN, aka “Nine Fingers” aka “Kim,” 43, of Seattle, was sentenced to ten years in prison and LONG V. TRONG aka “Black Long,” 43, of Seattle, was sentenced to six years in prison.
 The two men were both mid-level members of the drug ring, distributing drugs and using firearms to enforce rules and protect their drug territory.
 U.S. District Judge John C. Coughenour imposed the sentence.

 The two year investigation lead by the FBI’s Seattle Safe Streets Task Force (SSTF) and Bellevue Police Department’s Eastside Narcotics Task Force (ENTF) revealed that each month the organization distributed 15-20 kilos of cocaine, 10-15 kilos of heroin and five kilos of methamphetamine across a wide swath of the greater Seattle metro area.
-The two leaders of the drug ring were convicted at trial in April 2016, and face up to life in prison when sentenced next month.
+The two leaders of the drug ring were convicted at trial in April 2016.

 Drug activity associated with the organization occurred over a wide geographic area with many drug sales occurring in the “Jungle” homeless encampment, as well as at homes and near businesses in Seattle, Renton, Shoreline and Kent.
 LONG V. TRONG controlled the drug sales in an area of the ‘Jungle’ and had other people working for him as drug sellers in the area.
 Evidence obtained during a court authorized wiretap of phones associated with the criminal group revealed TRONG and others discussed assaults and a homicide in the Jungle tied to the drug trafficking activity.